 Had a FANTASTIC meal over the weekend (for Nick’s birthday!) of Southwest Flank Steak with Salsa.
 Not only was it a great meal by itself, eaten fajita style with salsa, guacamole, and tortillas, but the following day it made for an incredible Southwest Steak salad on fresh baby spinach.
 It was also easy peasy (and inexpensive!), with just the steak, a package of fajita seasoning, olive oil, and a little dry mustard.

 Hi, I'm Beverly!
-I'm an elementary school teacher and artist in Denver, Colorado.
-I love creativity in all it's myriad forms, and I share it here (as well as at Livejournal and Blogspot, too!
-Pick your favorite!).
+I'm a jewelry artist and designer near Denver, Colorado.
+I love creativity in all it's myriad forms, and I share it here.
 I do a little bit of everything: crafting, sewing, jewelry-making, music, graphic design, home decorating, thrifting, and do-it-yourself work, and here's where I share it with the world!
 Thanks for visiting!

 Prefer a different flavor of blog?
 Charmedseed syndicates to Livejournal and Blogspot as well!
 Enjoy!